 Why Saliva is So Important

-As per a report of the World Health Organisation, saliva is one of the mouth’s natural defences against this process.
-Saliva promotes remineralisation, i.e. it is capable of depositing mineral in porous areas where demineralisation of enamel or dentine has occurred.
+Saliva is one of the mouth’s natural defences against this process as it repairs the tooth enamel following exposure to acids.
+Saliva promotes remineralisation, i.e. it is capable of depositing minerals in porous areas where demineralisation of enamel or dentine has occurred.
 Saliva is super-saturated with calcium and phosphate at pH 7; this favours the deposition of calcium.
 According to the Indian Dental Association, fluoride found in a person's saliva will absorb onto the surface of a tooth where demineralisation (tooth decay formation) has occurred.
 The presence of this fluoride in saliva in turn actually attracts other minerals (such as calcium), thus helping to speed up the rate or degree to which remineralisation (reformation of tooth mineral) will occur.
 Bet you never thought you’d be so thankful for saliva!

 But the presence or amount of saliva in your mouth isn’t the only important part of remineralisation—the proper acid/alkaline balance in your saliva (also known as pH level) is also a critical player in this process.
 According to an article published in Loma Linda University Health, the ideal pH in your mouth should be 5.6 or above.
 However, this level decreases when you eat or drink foods and beverages other than water, causing minerals to leave the teeth and leave them at risk of tooth decay.
 But when your saliva pH returns to its neutral state, it promotes tooth remineralisation.